 - 4 celery stalks diced

-- 1 tbsp apple cider vinegar or white wine
+- 1 tablespoon apple cider vinegar or white wine

 - 10 sage leaves julienned

-- 1 tsp thyme leaves just the leaves
+- 1 teaspoon thyme leaves just the leaves

 - 3 garlic cloves minced